-Subject to redeployment and organisational change provisions of this Agreement, vacancies may be advertised both internally and externally concurrently, at the discretion of the responsible manager.
+Subject to redeployment and organisational change provisions of this Agreement, vacancies may be advertised both internally and externally concurrently, at the discretion of the responsible manager as approved by the relevant GM and/or CEO.

 3.1.2.
 Principles of selection